peter9teufel/raspmedia/README.md

 MP4 videos may work well without obtaining a license, you may try your files before.

 ###Installation Desktop###
-The repository also holds two desktop applications to be used with RaspMedia Player:
+The repository also holds three desktop applications to be used with RaspMedia Player:
    * RaspMedia Control
    * RaspMedia Copy Tool
+   * RaspMedia Image Transfer

+All three destop applications are compatible with Windows Vista/7/8 and Mac OSX 10.6+. *RaspMedia Control* and *RaspMedia Copy Tool* are also working with Ubuntu 12.04+ and Fedora 20.
+*RaspMedia Image Transfer* is currently not working on Linux.

 To use the desktop applications you have several ways:
   * Execute the main python script (needs all required packages to be installed locally)
+  * Compile the application using pyinstaller and the provided *.spec* files (needs all required packages to be installed locally)
-  * Executable versions of both applications can be compiled by navigating to the *Desktop* directory and executing *build_mac.sh* (Mac OS X), *build_win.bat* (Windows) or *build_linux.sh* (Ubuntu, Fedora) from there.
-This will compile both desktop applications, put the two executable files (*.app* on Mac OS X, *.exe* on Windows, executable file on Ubuntu/Fedora) in a *Release* directory and clean up the *build* and *dist* directories.
+  * Executable versions of all applications can be compiled by navigating to the *Desktop* directory and executing *build_mac.sh* (Mac OS X), *build_win.bat* (Windows) or *build_linux.sh* (Ubuntu, Fedora) from there.
+This will compile the desktop applications, put the executable files (*.app* on Mac OS X, *.exe* on Windows, executable file on Ubuntu/Fedora) in a *Release* directory and clean up the *build* and *dist* directories.
 The *build_mac.sh* (Mac OS X), *build_linux.sh* (Ubuntu, Fedora) and *build_win.bat* (Windows) scripts need pyinstaller and all required packages to be installed locally as for building a single application directly with pyinstaller.
 If you have questions on the needed dependencies feel free to contact me.
-  * Compile the application using pyinstaller and the provided *.spec files (needs all required packages to be installed locally)
-  * Get a compiled executable for Mac (*.app) or Windows (32bit or 64bit) by requesting it directly from me.
-A site with up to date executables for free download will follow in the future.
+  * Get a compiled version for your system (if available) at http://bit.do/raspmedia I will upload working executables there.

 As the desktop applications are one-file-executables that have all necessary python sources packed they need no further installation.
 Simply copy/paste them on your PC/Mac and execute them.